theuerc/Website/gitpod/docs/configure/billing/index.md

 Gitpod charges for usage based on how long workspaces run, and the resources consumed by different [workspace classes](/docs/configure/workspaces/workspace-classes).
 Metered usage also includes [prebuilds](/docs/configure/projects/prebuilds).

-All users receive a free usage allowance to try Gitpod without a billing account.

-Organization billing accounts provide a way to pay for organization members' usage.

 ## Credits

 Gitpod usage is measured in **credits**.